natesworksdev/Ryujinx/README.md

 For our Local Wireless and LAN builds, see our [Multiplayer: Local Play/Local Wireless Guide ](https://github.com/Ryujinx/Ryujinx/wiki/Multiplayer-(LDN-Local-Wireless)-Guide).

 Avalonia UI comes with translations for various languages.
-See [Crowdin](https://crwd.in/ryujinx) for more information about them.
+See [Crowdin](https://crwd.in/ryujinx) for more information.

 ## Latest build